AU-COBRA/AUCurves/README.md

 We expand on the infrastructure provided by the Fiat-Crypto and Bedrock2 projects, upon which this project depends.
 We use the base field arithmetic synthesized by Fiat-Crypto as (as of yet) atomic building blocks in our implementations, and use Bedrock2's "ExprImp" as an intermediate language that allows us to proof correctness of our implementations, while abstracting over a number of parameters such as prime modulos, system bitwidth and curve-defining parameters.

+**Proving equivalence**
+We provide a hacspec specification of the affine groups G1 and G2 of the BLS12-381 elliptic curve as well as the underlying fields.
+We prove the equivalence between the bedrock and hacspec implementations, by doing a chain of equivalence proofs.
+First the bedrock implementation is proven equivalent to the gallina specification defined in the file MontgomeryCurveSpecs.
+This is then proven equivalent to the fiat-crypto specification of the projective weierstrass curve.
+Fiat-crypto provides a proof that this is equivalent to the affine weierstrass curve.
+Finally, this is proven equivalent to the hacspec implementation.

 **How to build**
 Cloning this repo with the "--recursive" flag will ensure that the necessary dependencies are downloaded as well.
 Note that fiat-crypto, when installed through OPAM, may not include the Bedrock2 backend.
 If you plan to install fiat-crypto through OPAM, this backend must be installed manually, e.g. by running